googlemaps-samples/android-places-demos/README.md

 1. [demo-kotlin](demo-kotlin) Kotlin demo app for the Places SDK.
 2. [demo-java](demo-java) Java demo app for the Places SDK.

-Note that each folder contains a distinct sample and must be imported separately.
-Each project also contains two Gradle product flavors:

-1. `gms`: Product flavor for samples using the Places SDK that uses Maps SDK for Android
-2. `v3`: Product flavor for samples using the Places SDK that uses Maps SDK V3 BETA for Android

 Additionally, the [snippets](snippets) app contains code snippets used for documentation found in https://developers.google.com/places/android-sdk

 Getting Started